jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 07/01/22: Add option not to format table when moving the cursor to a different cell
 * 06/29/22: Conceal links
 * 06/27/22: Added wrapper functions so `<Tab>` and `<S-Tab>` can be used in both tables and lists
 * 06/27/22: Added functionality to add new rows and columns